king-luvaha/project-wiki/blog/posts/setup-django-project-from-scratch.md

 date: 2025-07-31
 ---

-# 🚀 How to Set Up a Django Project from Scratch (Step-by-Step Guide)

 Whether you're a beginner or revisiting Django after a break, setting up your project correctly from the beginning saves time and future headaches.
 In this post, I’ll guide you through the **complete setup process of a Django project** from scratch—step by step.

 ---